 Detailed steps can be found here.

-What is your luggage like and tools like?
+What are your luggage and tools like?

 How was the condition of Peninsular Malaysia roads?